ibm-cloud-docs/dl/order-nsp.md

       Local and global routing options are supported.
 When you select a routing option, the location details with reachable sites are displayed.
       {: note}
    * Choose a connection speed.
 The speeds supported for the {{site.data.keyword.dl_short}} Dedicated offering are 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps.

-      Speeds above 1 Gbps require 10 Gbps service from the client's carrier and equipment.
+      Speeds greater than 1 Gbps require 10 Gbps service from the client's carrier and equipment.
 If you intend to upgrade the speed for this gateway, select 2 Gbps to start with; otherwise, you will not be able to upgrade to a higher speed on this gateway.
       {: tip}
+    * Choose an IBM cross-connect router, if available.

       ![Gateway section](/images/dl-config-dedicated.png)